catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 **`<cmd: bzip2; bunzip2; bzcat; bzip2recover;>`**

-The `bzip2`program is similar but achieves hight compression and the cost of speed.
+The `bzip2`program is similar but achieves higher compression at the cost of speed.
 The usual extension is `.bz2`.
 The program can be used in the same way as gzip.
 Note that the *-number* option has a different meaning and it does not support *-r*.
 It also comes with a `bzcat` program, as well as a program that will try to recover damaged bz2 files, `bzip2recover`.

 *Note*: compressing an already compressed file, like a jpg, will most likely give you a large size.
 There is no redundant data left that could be saved so that it outweighs the overhead added by the compression scheme.

 *Archiving files*

-Archiving means gathering up many files and budling them together into a single large file.
+Archiving means gathering up many files and bundling them together into a single large file.
 It is usually done in backup, when moving data from one system to another.

 **`<cmd: tar;>`**